Here at Combe Martin we have given homes to many animals that have been previously living in poor situations:

-Baboons – Einstein was confiscated from a rucksack at a border control, Anando and Diallo were removed from a circus and Rastan was living in a house in France
+Baboons – Anando and Diallo were removed from a circus and Rastan was living in a house in France.

 Two Capybara, one Red Ruffed Lemur, three Porcupines, two Black & White Lemurs and Sixteen Egyptian Bats were transferred to us after being removed from a collection in Scotland which was closed down by their local authority.